-(The next set of Online Instructor Certification courses begins on October 12!
-The final, Advanced Online Teaching course will begin in November.)
+(The next set of Online Instructor Certification courses begins on February 1, including the Beginner, Intermediate, and Advanced courses.)

 Our Online Instructor Certification courses ensure that all Saint Mary’s instructors are up-to-date on the best practices in fully online education so they can deliver fully online courses, or rapidly pivot courses to an online modality when necessary.

 - Beginning: covers the shift from face-to-face to online teaching, using the online course shell, asynchronous interaction, creating instructor presence online, and introductory online teaching skills